Skip to content

 Can an uneven hairline grow back?

-It is very unlikely for your body to grow hair on certain parts of your scalp to even out your hairline, but it’s not impossible.
+It is very unlikely for your body to grow hair on certain parts of your scalp to even out your hairline, but it’s NOT impossible.

-It depends on the cause of the distortion of the hairline; if you’ve lost hair because of male pattern baldness, the hair won’t grow back on its own, ever.
+👉 It depends on the cause of the distortion of the hairline; if you’ve lost hair because of male pattern baldness, the hair won’t grow back on its own, ever.

 Causes of Uneven Hairlines